 Black Box Testing: Such tests are not interested in code or design.
 Tests are about requirements and functionality.
 The black-box test is also called the Functionality test, the Closed Box test, or the Opaque test.

 White Box Testing: Such tests depend on the knowledge of the internal logic of the application code.
 Elements, flow controls, conditions, etc. elements in the software code are tested.

-Unit Testing: Small code blocks are tested and usually utilised by software developers responsible of the code itself.
+Unit Testing: Small code blocks are tested and usually utilized by software developers responsible for the code itself.

 Acceptance testing: A test technique to determine if the software meets the required business specifications.
 The main purpose of this test is to verify whether the software meets the criteria for delivery to end-users.

 Regression testing: testing the application end-to-end for any modifications or changes in functionality.
 It is difficult to include the entire system in the regression test manually, so automation tools are typically used for these types of tests.

 In a project, depending on your unique conditions, you may choose to use only manual testing, or manual testing combined with test automation.
 You can find the summary as a guideline in the table below, which method to use in what situations.